Create a Facial Verification System

 scp /path/to/my-photo.jpg username@my-machine.local:/home/me/my-photo.jpg

 After you have copied at least one image of a person to your machine, you are ready to configure the second detection layer: the facial recognition detector.
-For this tutorial, you will use Viam Labs’s facial-detector module, available from the Viam registry.
+For this tutorial, you will use Viam Labs’s facial-detector module, available from the Viam Registry.
 The facial-detector module provides a modular vision service that uses Facebook’s DeepFace library to perform facial detections.

 To add the facial-detector module to your machine: